JASchilz/Ham2Anki/README.md

 # Ham2Anki
-Script to process ham radio exam questions from `http://ncvec.org` into Anki flash cards.
+Script to process ham radio exam questions from [http://ncvec.org](http://ncvec.org) into Anki flash cards.

+You may be able to find Anki decks produced with the help of this script at [https://ankiweb.net/shared/decks/ham%20radio](https://ankiweb.net/shared/decks/ham%20radio)

 ## Use